 (total aside number 4: a “total aside” is so much better than just an “aside.”)

 For this project, I wanted a built in desk area, but to hire a carpenter is so expensive and this is a budget craft room.
 The room is so narrow that there is only a 15″ clearance on either side of the door and cabinets that you buy off the shelf typically have a 24″ depth.
 Enter brilliant idea number 1,345,678.
 We bought four upper cabinets off the shelf at the home improvement store.

 These cabinets measure 30″ high x 18″ wide x 12″ deep.

 Four cabinets fit perfectly along the wall with a 21″ space between each one.
 These cabinets created three desk areas with plenty of storage.
 Just make sure when you install them the doors are going the right way.

 We made sure all the cabinets were level, shimmed them where needed and attached them to the wall.

 Then we simply added a 1″ piece of MDF that was cut to 14″ wide for the desktop.
 This allowed a little overhang and made it look like a custom built-in.

-All we have left to do is add trim moldings to the bottom and add a piece of super thin plywood to the sides to cover the press board and then caulk and paint the built-ins.
+To finish the project, all we have left to do is add trim moldings to the bottom and add a piece of super thin plywood to the sides to cover the press board and then caulk and paint the built-ins.

 Or never at all.